31 Oct 2002

 - Taiwan and Hong Kong Set for Windfall from Mainland's 30-Year Plan

-- Source for quality suppliers and manufacturers of stationery and office supplies on hktdc.com.
+- Source for quality suppliers and manufacturers of telecom products on hktdc.com.